Symplectic structure in open string field theory III: Electric field: Introduction

 The energy evaluated using the SFT symplectic structure~\eqref{eq:1.1} should be consistent with the energy determined from the boundary state considerations; and in extension, the Dirac-Born-Infeld (DBI) action~\cite{Fradkin:1985qd,Abouelsaood:1986gd,Leigh:1989jq}.
 In order to compare these energies we must understand how the SFT marginality parameter $\varepsilon$ is related to the DBI electric field $\varepsilon_\DBI$.
 This relation takes the form

 where the coefficients $c_i$s can be determined using the Ellwood invariant~\cite{Ellwood:2008jh} adapted to nonpolynomial open SFTs formulated with cyclic $A_\infty$ algebras~\cite{Gaberdiel:1997ia}.
 After obtaining $c_i$s, we observe that the results from SFT and DBI frameworks are in agreement with each other to high degree of accuracy.
-This computation, along with the technical details for the perturbative solution and evaluation of the SFT symplectic form, can be found in the ancillary \texttt{Mathematica} notebook accompanying this paper.
+This computation, along with the technical details for the perturbative solution and evaluation of the SFT symplectic form, can be found in the \texttt{Mathematica} notebook in the Supplementary material accompanying this paper.